-You are encouraged to read the MBChB admissions policy and procedures document: see Undergraduate Medical School: Medicine admissions.
+You are encouraged to read the MBChB Admissions Guide: see Undergraduate Medical School: Medicine admissions.

 All applicants must complete the UK Clinical Aptitude Test (www.ukcat.ac.uk) by the deadline date in the same year as application Information on how the UKCAT scores will be used in the admissions process is available at: Undergraduate Medical School: Medicine Admissions: UKCAT.

 You may be invited to attend an interview.
 These normally take place in December.
 Candidates receiving offers are those who not only achieve the academic standards required but who also show they have seriously considered the implications of a medical career and who display the characteristics desirable in a future doctor, as well as demonstrating a commitment, motivation and enthusiasm for a medical career.
 Although specific work experience in a hospital or general practice is not essential, it is important for all applicants to find out about the realities of a career in medicine.
 Meeting minimum entry requirements does not guarantee an interview.